yandex-cloud/docs/en/managed-mongodb/operations/cluster-backups.md

            --mongod-resource-preset s1.nano
       ```

-      This results in a new {{ MG }} cluster with the following characteristics:
+      This results in a new MongoDB cluster with the following characteristics:

       * Named `mynewmg`.